dr-developer1/voting/README.md

 # voting
-simple dapp for voting with many features using solidity, html and javascript for education purpose
+A simple blockchain DAPP used for voting including many other features using Solidity, HTML and JavaScript.
+For education purposes.

 ## Pre requirements
 >Install Ganache and Metamask extention